 As CEO of EADS, Louis Gallois was repeatedly rebuffed by his board when he sought to acquire U.S. defense companies.
 Less than four months after Gallois' retirement, a single deal could finally make EADS a top supplier to the Pentagon—and in the process create the largest aerospace and defense (A&D) company ever.
 EADS confirmed last week that it is in negotiations to merge with U.K.-based BAE Systems, which derives about half of sales from its U.S. branch (see p.
 28).
 If they can reach ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "EADS-BAE Talks Shake Up Defense Landscape".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "EADS-BAE Talks Shake Up Defense Landscape".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.